otto-de/api-guidelines/guidelines/020_guidelines/050_naming-conventions/2100_must-format-enumerations-in-upper-snake-case.md

 # format enumerations in UPPER_SNAKE_CASE

-In order to be able to easily distinguish between values and properties, it is best practice to write enumerations in UPPER_SNAKE_CASE format.
+In order to easily distinguish between values and properties, it is best practice to write enumerations in UPPER_SNAKE_CASE format.

-## DO
+DO

 ````json
 {